Anticipation

 by Gabrielle Blair

-These last forty years you and Ive been together.
+These last forty years you and I’ve been together.

-s gone, now Autumn weather.
+Spring has past, Summer’s gone, now Autumn weather.

 Note wrinkles, furrows, graying hair grown thin,